 In humans, xylitol is absorbed slowly and has no measurable effect on insulin production.

-Unfortunately, the same can not be said about dogs.
+However, the same cannot be said for dogs.

-When dogs eat xylitol, their bodies mistakenly think that they've ingested glucose and start producing large amounts of insulin.
+When dogs eat xylitol, their bodies mistake it for glucose and start producing large amounts of insulin.

-Keep in mind that it only takes about 0.1 g/kg for a dog to be affected, so a 3 kg (6-7 lbs) Chihuahua will get sick from eating only 0.3 grams of xylitol.
-This is less than the amount contained in a single piece of chewing gum.
+It only takes 0.1 grams per kg of body weight for a dog to be affected, so a 6–7-pound (3-kg) chihuahua will get sick from eating just 0.3 grams of xylitol.
+That’s less than the amount contained in a single piece of chewing gum.

-So if you own a dog, then keep xylitol out of reach (or out of your house altogether).
-If you believe your dog accidentally ate xylitol, take it to the vet immediately.
+If you own a dog, keep xylitol safely contained or out of your house altogether.
+If you believe your dog accidentally ate xylitol, take it to your vet immediately.

-Bottom Line: Xylitol can be highly toxic to dogs, leading to hypoglycemia and/or liver failure.
+Summary Xylitol is highly toxic to dogs, leading to hypoglycemia and liver failure.

-Xylitol is generally well tolerated, but some people do get digestive side effects when they consume too much.
+Xylitol is generally well tolerated, but some people experience digestive side effects when they consume too much.

-The sugar alcohols can pull water into the intestine or get fermented by gut bacteria.
+The sugar alcohols can pull water into your intestine or get fermented by gut bacteria (28).

-If you ramp up your intake slowly and give your body time to adjust, then chances are that you won't experience any negative effects.
+If you increase intake slowly and give your body time to adjust, you likely won't experience any negative effects.

-In one study, subjects consumed an average of 3.3 lbs (1.5 kg) of xylitol per month, with a maximum daily intake of over 400 grams without any negative effects (27).
+In one study, people consumed an average of 3.3 pounds (1.5 kg) of xylitol per month — with a maximum daily intake of over 30 tablespoons (400 grams) — without any negative effects (29).

-People use sugar alcohols to sweeten all sorts of things... coffees, teas and various recipes.
+People use sugar alcohols to sweeten coffees, teas and various recipes.
 You can replace sugar with xylitol in a 1:1 ratio.

-Whereas the debate on most sweeteners is about whether they will harm you or not, the studies show that xylitol has actual health benefits.
+Whereas some sweeteners may cause health risks, studies show that xylitol has actual health benefits.

-It doesn't spike blood sugar or insulin, starves the plaque-producing bacteria in the mouth and feeds the friendly microbes in the intestine.
+It doesn't spike blood sugar or insulin, starves the plaque-producing bacteria in your mouth and feeds friendly microbes in your digestive system.